EugeneGrod/e-commerce-sales-in-usa/README.md

 	- **Bad Schema Design in orders Table:**

 		The num_of_item column in orders is redundant and prone to inconsistencies
-		because the `orders table` has a `one-to-many relationship` with users, while
+		because the `orders table` has a `many-to-one relationship` with users, while
 		`order_items` establishes a `many-to-many relationship` between orders and products.
 		It doesn't track product-specific quantities and duplicates data already available in order_items.
 		Fixing it by removing num_of_item from orders and adding quantity to order_items for proper tracking.